Telecom quantum memory over one microsecond in nanophotonic lithium niobate

 Simulated Author's Rebuttal

-We thank the referee for their careful reading and constructive feedback.
-We address each major comment below and have incorporated revisions to strengthen the manuscript's clarity and support for the central claims.
+We thank the referee for the careful reading and constructive feedback on our manuscript.
+We address each major comment below, providing clarifications and indicating where revisions will be made to strengthen the presentation of our results.

 read point-by-point responses